datumbox/dapi-model-versioning/README.md

 - Since the version is linked to the weight enum, it would require the introduction of special enums to denote that no pre-trained weights should be loaded.

-#### Alt 2: Single model builder, two different arguments to denote the version and the weights
+#### Alt 2: Single model builder, two separate arguments for the version and weights

 ```python
 def resnet50(version=2, weights=ResNet50Weights.ImageNet1K_RefV1):